 • Over interpretation of results: Some reviewers have indicated that a clear and honest approach to the interpretation of the results is likely to increase the chances of a manuscript to be accepted.
 Identify possible partial and stunning variables, both during the preliminary phase of the study and the elucidation of the results.
 Describe the experimental results briefly.

 • Incomprehensible/Unsatisfactory data: Make tables and graphs easy to understand.
 Some editors start looking quickly at the tables, graphs, and figures to determine if the manuscript is worth considering.
 The language, structure, or figures are very poor that the merit can't be analyzed.
 Have a native English speaker to read and assess the quality of the paper.

 • Simply a small extension of a different paper, inaccurate literature: Be sure to conduct a complete literature search and only list references relevant to the study.
 Findings are incremental and do not advance the field.
-The work is clearly but larger part of a study is chopped to make possible number of articles.
+The work is clearly but a larger part of a study is chopped to make a possible number of articles.

 • Author unwilling to revise the manuscript to address reviewers suggestions: Taking the reviewers suggestions into account, revising your manuscript will always result in a better manuscript for publishing.
-If the editor suggests evaluating a revision, it means the manuscript may be publishable if the reviewers concerns could be addressed satisfactorily.
+If the editor suggests evaluating a revision, it means the manuscript may be publishable if the reviewer's concerns could be addressed satisfactorily.